 Students are asked to remember that they are guests within the clinical facility and as such have access to privileged information.
-Students will have questions regarding patients/clients, staff, policies, and/or procedures.
 It is expected that professional and legal standards will be maintained at all times.
 Confidential client information must not be discussed outside of the educational setting.
 Confidential records of the client must remain in the clinical setting.
 Care must be taken for proper disposal of any personal notes or care plans about clients.
 Student photographing, photocopying, faxing client information from any source or disclosing protected health information via a social networking site is inappropriate and will not be tolerated (see social networking policy).
 Students may collect information about their assigned client only.
-Accessing or gathering information on a patient not under the student's care or when directed by faculty for learning purposes is considered a breach of confidentiality.
-A breach or misuse of confidential information will result in program dismissal with no opportunity for readmission and may result in court action with legal fees at the student's expense.
+Accessing or gathering information through an agency's electronic health record regarding a patient not under the student's care or when directed by faculty for learning purposes is considered a breach of confidentiality, including accessing one's own health record or the health record of a family member with or without permission.
+A breach or misuse of confidential information will result in immediate course failure, may result in program dismissal with no opportunity for readmission, and also may result in court action with legal fees at the student's expense.
 Extreme care should be taken in dealing with client information.
 Do not use names or specific client identifiers on care plans.
 Students should expect to sign a pledge to insure client confidentiality when assigned to a clinical setting.